Robert Clary: Early life and Holocaust survival

-Born in 1926 in Paris, France, Clary was the youngest of 14 children, 10 of whom died in the Holocaust.
+Born in 1926 in Paris, France, Clary was the youngest of 14 children, 7 of whom died in the Holocaust.
 His parents, Baila and Moishe Widerman, were Polish Jewish immigrants.
 At age 12, he began a career singing professionally on a French radio station and also studied art in Paris.
 In 1942, because he was Jewish, he was deported to the Nazi concentration camp at Ottmuth, in Upper Silesia (now Otmęt, Poland).
 He was tattooed with the identification "A5714" on his left forearm.
 He was later sent to Buchenwald concentration camp.

 At Buchenwald, Clary sang to an audience of SS soldiers every other Sunday, accompanied by an accordionist.
 He said, "Singing, entertaining, and being in kind of good health at my age, that's why I survived.
 I was very immature and young and not really fully realizing what situation I was involved with ...
 I don't know if I would have survived if I really knew that."

 Writing about his experience, Clary said:

 We were not even human beings.
 When we got to Buchenwald, the SS shoved us into a shower room to spend the night.
 I had heard the rumours about the dummy shower heads that were gas jets.
 I thought, 'This is it.'
 But no, it was just a place to sleep.
 The first eight days there, the Germans kept us without a crumb to eat.
 We were hanging on to life by pure guts, sleeping on top of each other, every morning waking up to find a new corpse next to you. ...
 The whole experience was a complete nightmare — the way they treated us, what we had to do to survive.
 We were less than animals.
 Sometimes I dream about those days.
 I wake up in a sweat terrified for fear I'm about to be sent away to a concentration camp, but I don't hold a grudge because that's a great waste of time.
 Yes, there's something dark in the human soul.
 For the most part, human beings are not very nice.
 That's why when you find those who are, you cherish them.

 Clary was liberated from Buchenwald on April 11, 1945.
 Twelve other members of his immediate family had been sent to Auschwitz concentration camp; Clary was the only survivor.
-When he returned to Paris after World War II, he learned that only three of his 13 siblings had not been taken away and had survived the Nazi occupation of France.
+When he returned to Paris after World War II, he reunited with six of his thirteen siblings and half-siblings and several nieces and nephews who had avoided being taken away and survived the Nazi occupation of France.